Return to Index

 Digital Rectal Exam

-The digital rectal exam (DRE) may be done during your regular physical exam.
+The digital rectal exam (DRE) may be done during a routine physical exam.
 The prostate gland lies next to the rectal wall.
-It should be walnut-sized.
+Normally, the prostate is roughly the size of a walnut.
 The doctor will use a gloved finger to feel the prostate through the rectum.
-This exam is done to find lumps or changes to your prostate.
+This exam is done to find lumps or changes to the prostate gland.

-- The DRE cannot show if the lump is cancer or not.
+- The DRE may not be able to determine if the lump is cancerous or not.
 A positive test will lead to further testing.

 - Some lumps may not be found through this exam.
 Very early stage cancer is difficult to detect with DRE.
 A clear test (where the doctor does not detect any lumps) may again encourage men to ignore symptoms common to prostate cancer.
 This could lead to delays in treatment.

-Based on the results of one or both tests, your doctor may recommend a prostate biopsy .
+Based on the results of one or both tests, your doctor may recommend a prostate biopsy.
 A needle is used to remove a sample of the prostate.
-The sample will then be examined in a lab for cancer cells.
+The sample will then be examined under a microscope for cancer cells.
+A biopsy is the only way to confirm the presence of cancer.

 A biopsy does have some degree of risk.
 It can lead to problems with bleeding or infections.
 A biopsy can also be an uncomfortable process.